 What Causes Tooth Pain?

-Dental pain that’s been troubling you is often a symptom of a bigger dental problem.
+Persistent dental pain is often a symptom of an underlying dental issue.
 When you walk into our dental practice with a toothache, our dentists will first determine the cause of it.
-Once the cause is diagnosed, we will create a personalised treatment plan that treats the root cause of your dental pain.
+Following a thorough diagnosis, we will create a personalised treatment plan that treats the root cause of your dental pain.

 The most common causes of toothaches are: